GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step06/Tutorial.rst

 Defining regions in the mesh
 -----------------------------------

-As in :ref:`TutorialFieldCase`, the **ElementRegions** tag allows us to split over-and-under burden and reservoir into two different entities.
-What's new here is the addition of **WellElementRegions** that are not bound to a cellBlock and contain a list of materials present.
+As in :ref:`TutorialFieldCase`, the **ElementRegions** tag allows us to distinguish the over- and underburden from the reservoir.
+The novelty here is the addition of **WellElementRegions** that are not bound to a cellBlock and contain a list of modeled materials.

 .. literalinclude:: ../../../../coreComponents/physicsSolvers/multiphysics/integratedTests/FieldCaseCo2InjTutorial.xml